-N.W. is grateful for funding from the Pb-Tip project as well as from the Center for Critical Computational Studies (C3S).
-G.D.C. and R.V.D. received financial support from the German Federal Ministry of Education and Research (BMBF) through the JPI Climate/JPI Oceans NextG-Climate Science project ROADMAP (grant no. 01LP2002B).
+N.W. is grateful for funding from the Center for Critical Computational Studies (C3S) and acknowledges support from the KTS (Klaus Tschira Stiftung) under the project DETECT (ID 25545).
+G.D.C. and R.V.D. received financial support from the German

+Federal Ministry of Education and Research (BMBF) through the JPI Climate/JPI Oceans NextG-Climate Science project ROADMAP (Grant No. 01LP2002B).
 This is ClimTip contribution #32; the ClimTip project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No. 101137601: Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Climate, Infrastructure and Environment Executive Agency (CINEA).
 Neither the European Union nor the granting authority can be held responsible for them.
 The authors gratefully acknowledge the European Regional Development Fund (ERDF), the German Federal Ministry of Education and Research and the Land Brandenburg for supporting this project by providing resources on the high-performance computer system at the Potsdam Institute for Climate Impact Research.